rhasspy/rhasspy/docs/text-to-speech.md

 ## Remote

 Simply POSTs the sentence to be spoken to an HTTP endpoint.
+Expects [WAV audio](https://en.wikipedia.org/wiki/WAV) back with a `Content-Type: audio/wav` header.

 Add to your [profile](profiles.md):